 The default WordPress behavior for the 404 error (page not found) is to show 404 template that most of the time is a part of the active theme.
 With AAM 4.4 or higher you can redefine this behavior and redirect user to specific page, URL or trigger a custom PHP callback function.

 There are few reasons why would you want to define 404 redirect.
 Primarily, you want to provide better user experience and URL, that no longer available on your website, may be redirected to page that contain more useful information than just big 404 error message.

 Note!
 If you are getting 404 errors on all your pages, then it is most likely you have some issues with your permalink.
 You may try to regenerate it by going to Settings->Permalink page.

 These are couple very simple steps that will allow you to redefine 404 error handling.

-With 404 Redirect feature you can define your custom redirect rule and permanently redirect users to any existing page, URL or trigger custom PHP callback function.
+Step 2.
+Define 404 redirect rule.
+From here you can define your custom redirect rule and permanently redirect users to any existing page, URL or trigger custom PHP callback function.